-Stop number 3 on our tour of the CIS Critical Security Controls (previously known as the SANS Top 20 Critical Security Controls) deals with Secure Configurations for Hardware & Software.
+Stop No. 5 on our tour of the CIS Critical Security Controls (previously known as the SANS Top 20 Critical Security Controls) deals with Secure Configuration for Hardware and Software on Mobile Devices, Laptops, Workstations, and Servers.
 This is great timing with the announcement of the death of SHA1.
 (Pro tip: don't use SHA1).
 The Critical Controls are numbered in a specific way, following a logical path of building foundations while you gradually improve your security posture and reduce your exposure.
-Control 1: Inventory of Authorized and Unauthorized Devices, and Control 2: Inventory of Authorized and Unauthorized Software are foundational to understanding what you have.
+Control 1: Inventory and Control of Hardware Assets, and Control 2: Inventory and Control of Software Assets are foundational to understanding what you have.
 Now it's time to shrink that attack surface by securing the inventory in your network.

 As stated in the control description, default configurations for operating systems and applications are normally geared toward ease-of-deployment and not toward security.
 This means open and running ports and services, default accounts or passwords, older and more vulnerable protocols (I'm looking at YOU telnet), pre-installed and perhaps unnecessary software, and the list goes on.
 All of these are exploitable in their default state.